ethereum-optimism/asterisc/README.md

   - Tooling: merkleize VM state, collect access-list of a slow-mode step, diff VM merkle-trees
 - `rvsol`: Solidity/Yul mirror of Go Risc-V slow-mode step that runs with access-list as input

-All VM state is merkleized into a single big structured binary merkle-trie.
+All VM register state is compact enough to be proven as a single preimage, with a binary merkle-tree for 64-bit memory.

 ### Why use Yul in solidity?